JotaNil/DL-Challenge/README.md

 # DL-Challenge

-## Enviroment setup
+## Environment setup
 For the API to run the following configurations must be made for the correct connection to the DataBase:
-* Be sure to have a postgreSQL or a SQL DB up with the [IP2Proxy data](https://lite.ip2location.com/database/px7-ip-proxytype-country-region-city-isp-domain-usagetype-asn) already imported.
+* Be sure to have a postgresSQL or a SQL DB up with the [IP2Proxy data](https://lite.ip2location.com/database/px7-ip-proxytype-country-region-city-isp-domain-usagetype-asn) already imported.
 * Change the connection info `(host,port,user,dbName)` in `./cmd/services/sql.go` to match yours.
-Default data its ready for a default postgreSQL instalation.
+Default data it's ready for a default postgresSQL installation.
 * If needed, change `ipdataSchemaTableName` in `./cmd/api/ipdata/dao.go` to match your schema and table name.
 The default used is: `proxydata.ip2location`.
-* Set the enviroment variable `DL_CHALLENGE_DBPASS` with the password of the user defined in the connection info.
+* Set the environment variable `DL_CHALLENGE_DBPASS` with the password of the user defined in the connection info.
 > if there is any error with the configuration the error message should be enough to correct them.
 This error will be given on the API startup, it will be present in a panic.

 ## Running the project